CodFrm/CodFrm/STARS.md

 *   [gocrane/crane](https://github.com/gocrane/crane) - Crane is a FinOps Platform for Cloud Resource Analytics and Economics in Kubernetes clusters.
 The goal is not only to help users to manage cloud cost easier but also ensure the quality of applications.

-*   [go-eagle/eagle](https://github.com/go-eagle/eagle) - 🦅 A Go framework for the Web or Microservice
+*   [go-eagle/eagle](https://github.com/go-eagle/eagle) - 🦅 A Go framework for the API or Microservice

 *   [usememos/memos](https://github.com/usememos/memos) - An open source, lightweight note-taking service.
 Easily capture and share your great thoughts.